Sailor Moon Classic

 Her lips had barely touched her food when to her horror, her classroom door opened and her teacher walked out.
-Miss Patricia Harrison, an attractive young woman with long wavy red hair and bright blue eyes, stared at Serena in disbelief.
-Serena put on a friendly grin, but knew it was pointless.
+Miss Patricia Harrison, a lovely young woman with long wavy red hair and bright blue eyes, stared at Serena in disbelief.
+Serena could only put on a friendly grin, knowing it was pointless.

-"Serena," Miss Harrison scolded at her again, "What are you doing?"
+"Serena," Miss Harrison groaned, "What are you doing?"

-"Um…" Serena didn't say anything as her teacher held up a piece of paper to her face, her recent English test.
+"Um…" Serena couldn't say anything as her teacher held up a piece of paper to her face, her recent English test.

-"This is why you're getting such poor grades in class," Miss Harrison continued.
+"This is why you're getting such poor grades in class, young lady," Miss Harrison continued.

 "Yup," her teacher confirmed, "Take this and show it to your parents.
 It's time that they know how well you're doing in class.

-Later on, Serena sat on top of a stone wall, feeling as if the world had just ended.
-Beside her was her friend Molly Baker, a cute girl with short red hair and blue eyes, who tried to cheer Serena up.
+Later on, Serena sat on a low stone wall with her head on her knees, feeling as if the world had just ended.
+Beside her was her fellow classmate and friend Molly Baker, a cute girl with short red hair and blue eyes, who tried to cheer Serena up.

 "Oh, cheer up Serena," she said, her voice having a faint New York accent, "It's only one stupid test."

 Serena looked up her friend, her face in total despair, "You don't understand Molly," she groaned, "The moment my parents find out about that test, they're going to hit the roof and cut down on my allowance."

 "Um…" Molly wasn't sure what to say next.